Dajagbon/VeloCityX-Work-Prompt/README.md

 ## Data Cleaning and Preprocessing

-The data cleaning and preprocessing are performed in the `2025-VeloCityX-DataCleaning.py` script.
+The data cleaning and preprocessing are performed in the `2025-VeloCityX-Data Cleaning.ipynb` script.
 The main steps include:

 1. **Initial Exploration**: Load the dataset and perform initial exploration to understand its structure and contents.
 2. **Remove Duplicates**: Remove duplicate rows from the dataset.